syou6162/git-sequential-stage/README.md

 ## How it works

-1. Validates that `git` command is available
+1. Validates that `git` and `filterdiff` commands are available
 2. Parses the hunk numbers from the command line
-3. Reads and parses the patch file to extract all hunks
-4. For each requested hunk number:
+3. For each requested hunk number:
-   - Finds the hunk by its number
+   - Extracts the single hunk using `filterdiff --hunks=N`
-   - Generates a unique patch ID based on content
+   - Calculates its patch ID using `git patch-id`
    - Applies it to the staging area using `git apply --cached`
-5. If any hunk fails to apply, the tool stops and reports the error with detailed information
+4. If any hunk fails to apply, the tool stops and reports the error with detailed information

 ## Development